feast-dev/feast/README.md

  * [Slack (#Feast)](https://join.slack.com/t/tectonfeast/shared_invite/zt-n7pl8gnb-H7dLlH9yQsgbchOp36ZUxQ)

 ## Contributing
-Feast is a community project and is still under active development.Your feedback and contributions are important to us.
-Please have a look at our contributing and development guides:
+Feast is a community project and is still under active development.
+Please have a look at our contributing and development guides if you want to contribute to the project:
 - [Contribution Process for Feast](https://docs.feast.dev/v/master/contributing/contributing)
 - [Development Guide for Feast](https://docs.feast.dev/contributing/development-guide)
 - [Development Guide for the Main Feast Repository](./CONTRIBUTING.md)